rahmanwolied/pharm-air-mern/README.md

 1. Mosheur Rahman Wolied.
 2. Yasin Hossain Katib.
 3. Maisoon Tasnia Tuba.
-4. Avijit Sarkar
+4. Avizit Sarkar

 ## License

 This project is not open for public use.
-All rights are reserved by the respective contributors: Mosheur Rahman Wolied, Yasin Hossain Katib, Maisoon Tasnia Tuba, Avijit Sarkar.
+All rights are reserved by the respective contributors: Mosheur Rahman Wolied, Yasin Hossain Katib, Maisoon Tasnia Tuba, Avizit Sarkar.

 ## Acknowledgements